-Parameter Description A MAC address assigned to the interface.
+Parameter Description MAC A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
-MAC You can click the Clone MAC button to set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface.
+You can click the Clone MAC Address button () to set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface.
 Also you can set the address of a device connected to the router's LAN at the moment.
-To do this, select the relevant value from the drop-down list located to the right of the field (the field will be filled in automatically).
+To do this, select the relevant value from the drop-down list (the field will be filled in automatically).

 PPP

-Username:
+Username: P

 Without authorization:

-Password: ••••
+Password: /

-Password confirmation: ••••
+Password confirmation: /

-Service name:
+Service name: 2

 Authentication algorithm: AUTO ▼

 MTU: 1492

-Keep Alive: V -
+Keep Alive: ✓

-LCP interval (sec): 30
+LCP interval (sec): ₹ 30

-LCP fails: 3
+LCP fails: No 3

 Dial on demand:

 PPP IP extension:

-Use Static IP Address:
+Static IP Address: 2

 PPP debug:

 PPPoE pass through:

-Miscellaneous

-Enable RIP:

-Enable IGMP Multicast:

-NAT:

-firewall: ▽

-Figure 68.
+Figure 81.
 The page for creating a new connection.
-The PPP and Miscellaneous sections.
+The PPP section.

 Parameter Description PPP Username A username (login) to access the Internet.
 Without authorization Select the checkbox if you don't need to enter a username and password to access the Internet.
 Password A password to access the Internet.
 Password confirmation The confirmation of the entered password (to avoid mistypes).
 Service name The name of the PPPoE authentication server.
-Authentication algorithm Select a required authentication method from the drop-down list or leave the AUTO value.
-MTU The maximum size of units transmitted by the interface.
+Authentication algorithm Select a required authentication method from the drop-down list or leave the AUTO value. мти The maximum size of units transmitted by the interface.
 Keep Alive Select the checkbox if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
 When the checkbox is selected, the LCP interval and LCP fails fields are available.
 Specify the required values.
 Dial on demand Select the checkbox if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
 PPP IP extension This option is used by some ISPs.
 Contact your ISP to clarify if this checkbox needs to be enabled.
-Use Static IP Address Select the checkbox if you want to use a static IP address to access the Internet.
-In the Static IP Address field displayed when the checkbox is selected, specify a static IP address.
+Static IP Address Fill in the field if you want to use a static IP address to access the Internet.
 PPP debug Select the checkbox if you want to log all data on PPP connection debugging.
 PPPoE pass through Select the checkbox if you want to allow PPPoE clients of computers from your LAN to connect to the Internet through this PPPoE connection of the router.
-Enable IGMP Multicast Select the checkbox to allow multicast traffic from the external network (e.g. video streaming) to be received.
-Miscellaneous Enable RIP Select the checkbox to allow using RIP for this connection.